Skip to main content

 Launched from a height

 If the projectile starts at height hh, then y(t)=h+Vsinαt12gt2y(t) = h + V \sin \alpha \cdot t - \tfrac{1}{2} g t^2.
-The time of flight is now the larger root of this quadratic in tt; the range is no longer the symmetric formula.
+The time of flight is now the larger root of this quadratic in tt, and the symmetric range formula no longer applies - you must solve the quadratic.
+This is the single most common way the standard formulas are made to fail, so check the launch height before reaching for R=V2sin2αgR = \frac{V^2\sin 2\alpha}{g}.

-Velocity speed and direction
+Velocity: speed and direction

 Magnitude of velocity at time tt: